 The custom of the Badeken di Kallah (veiling of the bride) is a long standing tradition.
 The newlywed couple come together for the first time and the groom places the veil over the bride’s face to ensure he is marrying the right woman.

 The actual tradition comes from the Bible.
 Jacob is tricked into marrying the sister of the women he loved, as he hadn’t seen her veiled face beforehand.
 If the groom places the veil over the bride’s face himself, he will know it is his true love and will not fall for trickery.

-Okay, so it may be a little old fashion, but we like it and are going with the Jewish tradition!
+Okay, so it may be a little old fashioned, but we like it and are going with the Jewish tradition!

 After these two customs are complete, the couple then holds the main wedding ceremony in front of all their guests.

 Tip: Why not take advantage of this time and take first look pre-ceremony pictures together?
 The bonus is that your hair and makeup will have just been done and will be at its freshest.
 Plus, you will have that much more time during cocktail hour to mingle with your guests.
 Its a win-win!